Spain moves to restrict abortion in swing to right

 The move to restrict abortion will appeal to core PP supporters at a time when the government cannot carry out economic policies such as lowering taxes, as a result of its struggle to hit strict budget targets imposed by Brussels.

-The government has recently implemented other socially conservative policies such as toughening penalties for unauthorised street protests and increasing powers of private security guards, allowing them to make arrests.
+The government has recently implemented other socially conservative policies such as toughening penalties for unauthorized street protests and increasing powers of private security guards, allowing them to make arrests.

 The former Socialist government changed the abortion law in 2010, allowing women to terminate unwanted pregnancies on demand within 14 weeks, or up to 22 weeks in cases of severe abnormalities, putting Spain in line with most of western Europe.

-Abortion was first decriminalized in Spain in 1985 in the cases of a malformed foetuses, rape or potential mental or physical damage to the mother.
+Abortion was first decriminalized in Spain in 1985 in the cases of a malformed fetuses, rape or potential mental or physical damage to the mother.